awslabs/ec2-spot-workshops/content/blender-rendering-using-batch/batch/monitor_job.md

 echo "Output url: https://s3.console.aws.amazon.com/s3/buckets/${BUCKET_NAME}?region=${AWS_DEFAULT_REGION}&prefix=${JOB_NAME}/output.mp4"
 ```

-When you see that the progress reaches 100%, you can navigate to the output URL displayed in the console to download the output video.
+When you see that the progress reaches 100%, you can navigate to the output URL displayed in the console to download the video.

 ## Monitoring